-According to recent studies, preventable medical errors are the number three cause of death in the U.S. - more than car accidents, breast cancer, or AIDS.
-Improving patient safety is critical to restoring people's trust in their physicians and ensuring the economic sustainability of hospitals across the country.
+According to recent studies, preventable medical errors are the number-three cause of death in the United States - causing more fatalities than car accidents, breast cancer, or AIDS.
+Improving patient safety is crucial to restoring people's trust in the healthcare system and ensuring the economic sustainability of hospitals across the country.

-Using Hogan SafeSystem, healthcare providers can assess and correct existing perceptions of safety across organizational levels, evaluate the safety potential of its employees and job candidates, teach safe tendencies within an organizational context, and provide organizational leadership with the necessary feedback to build and maintain a culture of safe working practices.
+Using the Hogan Safety Report, healthcare providers can assess and correct existing perceptions of safety across organizational levels; evaluate the safety potential of employees, current and prospective; teach safe tendencies within an organizational context; and provide organizational leadership with the necessary feedback to build and maintain a safe workplace.

 Hogan Assessment Systems is a global personality assessment provider that helps companies select employees, develop leaders, and identify talent.
-Hogan specializes in identifying high potential candidates for targeted positions, providing leadership development tools to help emerging leaders realize their full potential, and determining relationships between individual personality characteristics and safety performance.
-Hogan's assessments can be administered in over 40 languages and are available on a state-of-the-art platform, giving customers accurate feedback within seconds of completion.
+Hogan specializes in identifying high-potential candidates for targeted positions, providing leadership development tools to help emerging leaders realize their full potential, and determining relationships between individual personality characteristics and safety performance.
+Hogan's assessments can be administered in more than 40 languages and are available on a state-of-the-art platform, giving customers accurate feedback within seconds of completion.

-To learn more about Hogan's Safety solution, visit www.peterberry.com.au or call us on +61 2 8918 0888.
+To learn more about Hogan's Safety solutions, conact info@peterberry.com.au